DISBAIC/PassWordManager/README.md

-A simple PassWordManager made with WPF UI ,writing by Csharp.
+A simple PassWordManager ,writing by Csharp, made with WPF UI.
 The reason why I develop it is some people are constantly trying to log in my Microsoft account, even successfully logged into my account.
 The Authenticator has remind me and I have prevented that.